populationgenomics/analysis-runner/analysis_runner/README.md

     main.py and some arguments # becomes path/to/script/main.py and some arguments
 ```

-- **Providing** the `--repository` parameter: making the script path relative to
-  the git repository is disabled, and you must provide a commit hash too.
+- **Providing** the `--repository` parameter: you must specify the complete relative path from the git root directory (determining this relative to the git repository is disabled), and provide a commit hash too.
 For
   example:

 ```bash